Code-Institute-Submissions/soundkissstudio/README.md

 - Thanks to Johann Alberts and Igor at Code Institute Tutor Student Support for their guidance on using @media queries

-- Thank you to my Tutor Reuben Ferrante for his feedback, knowledge and positive guidance.
+- Thank you to my tutor Reuben Ferrante for his feedback, knowledge and positive guidance.
 Having to go for a redesign was tough but I've learnt a great deal from the process and look forward to getting the next one right from the beginning!

 - Thanks to Dr Lindsey Smith for all the cups of tea put my way while working.